vuestorefront/theme-utilities/README.md

 [![YouTube Channel Subscribers](https://img.shields.io/youtube/channel/subscribers/UCkm1F3Cglty3CE1QwKQUhhg?style=social)](https://www.youtube.com/c/VueStorefront)
 [![Discord](https://img.shields.io/discord/770285988244750366?label=join%20discord&logo=Discord&logoColor=white)](https://discord.vuestorefront.io)

-# Theme Utilities for Vue Storefront 2 (and not only)
+# Theme Utilities for Alokai (and not only)

 > **Disclaimer:** This project is still in beta phase.

 ## How it works

-This package creates a `vsf-tu` script allowing to extend multiple [Vue Storefront 2](https://github.com/vuestorefront/vue-storefront) themes by letting them inherit from each other.
+This package creates a `vsf-tu` script allowing to extend multiple [Alokai](https://github.com/vuestorefront/vue-storefront) themes by letting them inherit from each other.

 You can use it with any JavaScript application though. it does not require Vue or Nuxt to run.